I like to framing styles of leadership as I see them in the fish story. I’m adding a level 5 here that is not as easy to grasp as the others:

 - Level 4 guiding – The Leader of Leaders – enables/teaches others to become level 2.
 3 and 4 leaders.

-- Level 5 guiding – The Master Whisperer – operates at levels 3 and 4 with such subtly that the recipient often doesn’t notice they are being guided.
+- Level 5 guiding – The Master Whisperer – starts by operating at levels 3 and 4 with increasing subtly that the recipient often doesn’t notice they are being guided.
 A level 1 or 2 leader may also not recognize when there’s a level 5 leader on their team.

 Level 3 and above leadership empowers, inspires, grows and scales teams and organizations.